-The purpose of this paper on price theory at the B. A. level is to enable students to have an understanding of the various components regarding price determination under various types of markets.
-Units incorporated in this paper would enable the students to know about the theory of production, Cost and revenue analysis, forms of market and factor pricing theories.
+The purpose of this paper on price theory at the B. A. level is in enable students in have an orderstanding of the various components regarding price determination under various types of markets.
+Units incorporated in this paper would enable the students to know about the theory of production.
+Cost and revenue analysis, forms of market and factor pricing theories.